mvr708/CourseProject/Codebook.md

-8. A new dataframe was then made using ddply from package plyr to apply mean as summarize funtion for each combination of volunteer_id, activity, and variable in new column averages.
+8. A new dataframe was then made using ddply from package plyr to apply mean as summarize function for each combination of volunteer_id, activity, and variable in new column averages.